Cielquan/python_test-cielquan/CONTRIBUTING.rst

 - Describe the behavior you observed following the steps above.
 - Describe the behavior you expected instead while following the steps above.

+If:

-If you have specific examples to reproduce the problem like config/code snippets, files or links to a Github project.
+- you have specific examples to reproduce the problem like config/code snippets, files or links to a Github project

-If the problem is an error which unexpectedly occurs please run the command again with the ``--debug`` option to get a more information.
+- the problem is an error which unexpectedly occurs and you ran the command again with the ``--debug`` option to get a more information

-Please include them or make a `Gist <https://gist.github.com/>`__ and include its link.
+please include them or make a `Gist <https://gist.github.com/>`__ and include its link.

 You can also provide more context by asking yourself these questions: